-Recall that “trading securities” are investments made with the intent of reselling them in the near future.
-Such investments are considered highly liquid and are classified on the balance sheet as current assets.
-They are carried at fair market value, and the changes in value are measured and included in the operating income of each period.
-However, other investments are acquired with the intent of holding them for an extended period.
-The accounting depends on the intent of the investment.
+Recall from Chapter 6 that highly-liquid investments made with the intent of reselling them in the near future are classified on the balance sheet as current assets.
+They are reported at fair market value, and the changes in value are measured and included in the operating income of each period.
+This chapter will examine other investments, many of which may be acquired with the intent of holding them for an extended period.
+The specific accounting treatment for these longer-term investments varies based on the nature and intent of the investment.

-The following table recaps the methods one will be familiar with by the conclusion of this chapter:
+The following table summarizes the methods one will be familiar with by the conclusion of this chapter:

 Fair Value Option

 Companies may also elect to measure certain financial assets (and liabilities) at fair value.
-This option essentially allows many “available-for-sale” and “held-to-maturity” investments to instead be measured at fair value (with unrealized gains and losses reported in earnings), similar to the approach used for trading securities.
-This accounting option is indicative of a continuing evolution by the Financial Accounting Standards Board toward value-based accounting in lieu of traditional historical cost-based approaches.
+This option essentially allows for a company to bypass the above table (other than where consolidation or equity method accounting is warranted) and instead measure an investment at fair value.
+When fair value accounting is elected, the unrealized gains and losses are reported in operating income, similar to the approach used for short-term investments illustrated in Chapter 6.
+This relatively new accounting option is indicative of a continuing evolution by the Financial Accounting Standards Board toward value-based accounting in lieu of traditional historical cost-based approaches.
 Importantly, the decision to apply the fair value option to a particular investment is irrevocable.

 |Did you learn?|